 There is a difference between leadership and management

 This also makes the term leadership meaningless because than it is no more than a synonym for management.
 We have two excellent terms that mean different things.
-That difference is critical if we are to effectively develop people into both managers and leaders.
+That difference is critical if we are to effectively develop people as managers and leaders.

 Leadership isn’t about your title, position, power or authority.
 You don’t need any of that to be a leader and having that doesn’t make you a leader.
 Leadership is about your character…who you are.
-If we are going to inspire a lot more people to become leaders, the type of leaders who produce good results and help build a better world, we need to create the right perception of what a leader is.
+If we are going to inspire a lot more people to become leaders, the type of leaders who produce good results and help build a better world, we need to create a clear and actionable concept about what a leader is.
 Now would be a good time to start.

 Schedule a phone conversation with Don Shapiro, President of First Concepts Consultants, to answer your questions and explore how these ideas could help your organization.